jaidencode/Unix-Optrix/README.md

 - Sets the classic 80x25 text mode and jumps directly to the kernel.

 The kernel runs entirely in text mode and provides a small shell interface.
+Files are now loaded from a tiny initrd image rather than being compiled into the kernel.
+The build script packages everything inside `OptrixOS-Kernel/resources` into `initrd.img` which is loaded by the bootloader before jumping to the kernel.

 Use `python3 setup_bootloader.py` to assemble and link the boot files.
 The script builds a small custom kernel located in `OptrixOS-Kernel/` and produces